 Stress Strain Curve: Strength of materials

-Stress Strain Curve represents the behavior of materials when an external force is applied to them.
-In the real world, every material or body is exposed to external forces.
 As product designers, we should know how the part may behave under real-life scenarios when the external force is applied.
-So in this article, we will learn about the stress strain diagram of different types of materials and why it is so important.
+So in this article, we will learn about the stress-strain diagram of different types of materials and why it is so important.

 But before that, we should know about what is stress and what is strain.